Survey on Financing and Growth of Small and Medium Enterprises

 Data are collected directly from survey respondents.

-Data collection was conducted by Computer Assisted Telephone Interviewing (CATI) methods.
+Data collection is conducted by Computer Assisted Telephone Interviewing (CATI) methods.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

-Survey estimates may also contain non-sampling error.
-Non-sampling errors are not related to sampling and may occur for many reasons.
+Survey estimates may also contain non-sampling errors, which may occur for many reasons.
 Population coverage errors, differences in the interpretation of questions, incorrect information from respondents, and mistakes in recording, coding and processing data are examples of non-sampling errors.
 Non-response is an important source of non-sampling error.
 While the impact of non-sampling errors is difficult to evaluate, measures such as response rates and imputation rates can be used as indicators of the potential level of non-sampling error.
-The survey had a response rate of 56%.